spotinst/help/src/docs/eco/getting-started/connect-your-aws-account.md

 ## Get Started

-Once you log into the Spot console, go to the Eco dashboard.
+Once you log into the Spot Console, go to the Eco dashboard.
 You will see the following message:

 <img src="/eco/_media/gettingstarted-aws-connect-01.png" width="300" height="212" />